How to use your home's equity for a loan or line of credit in California

 A home equity loan can also be effective in consolidating your debts, where you can often convert your current debt into a stable monthly loan payment, often at a lower interest rate.

-You can view current home equity loan rates from Discover® Home Loans to better understand what rates you should expect, or you can enter your credit score and estimated home equity in our monthly payment calculator to estimate your monthly payments for a fixed rate home equity loan.
+You can view current home equity loan rates from Discover® Home Loans to better understand what rates you could expect, or you can enter your credit score and estimated home equity in our monthly payment calculator to see what your monthly payments might look like for a fixed rate home equity loan.

 Although closing costs vary by lender, you can often expect to pay them when you take out a home equity loan.
-In most cases, closing costs are between 2% and 5% of the entire cost of the total loan.
-This can often add up to thousands of dollars and is usually added to your loan amount.
-Examples of fees and closing costs you may be responsible for include:
+In most cases, closing costs are between 2% - 5% of the entire cost of the total loan.
+This may add up to thousands of dollars and can be added to your total loan amount.
+Examples of fees and closing costs you may be responsible for paying include:

-- Origination and/or Application fees: This is a set fee to apply of rand originate your loan.
+• Origination and/or Application fees: This is a set fee to apply for and originate your loan.

 HELOCs in California

-A home equity line of credit is similar to a credit card: You have a set credit limit that allows you to borrow as much or as little as you’d like up to that credit limit.
+A home equity line of credit is like a credit card attached to your home equity — you have a set credit limit that allows you to borrow as much or as little as you’d like up to that credit limit.
 HELOCs are a good option when you would like the flexibility of being able to borrow money as you need it.

-If you take out a HELOC, you should be aware of two time frames: the draw period and the repayment period.
-During the draw period (which can range from 5 to 10 years), you can withdraw whatever amount you need (up to your limit) and only need to make monthly interest payments on what you borrow.
+If you take out a HELOC, you should be aware of two timeframes: the draw period and the repayment period.
+During the draw period (which could range from 5 to 10 years), you can withdraw whatever amount you need up to your limit.
+You will only pay interest on what you borrow.
 Once the draw period is over, the repayment period will begin.

-The repayment period ranges from 10 to 20 years and requires you to pay back the principal and any interest on your borrowed amount.
+The repayment period may range from 10 to 20 years and requires you to pay back the principal and any interest on your borrowed amount.
 You can no longer borrow money from your HELOC during the repayment period.
+Some lenders may require payment in full or for a large portion of the loan balance at the end of the HELOC draw period (also known as a “balloon payment”), so make sure to understand your lender’s specific requirements before you apply for a loan.

-While some do not, many HELOCs come with a variable interest rate that can fluctuate based on the market index used for the loan (e.g. prime rate).
+While some do not, many HELOCs come with a variable interest rate that can fluctuate based on the market index used for the loan.
 If the market’s prime rate goes up, you can expect your HELOC rate to increase as well.

 Your credit score and debt-to-income ratio (your debt payments divided by your gross monthly income) are often considered when determining the initial interest rate you’re offered.
 Generally, the higher your credit score is and the lower your debt-to-income ratio is, the better initial rate you will receive on a HELOC.

 Over the lifetime of the loan, this variable interest rate can move up or down, meaning you will pay more or less in interest as the index moves.
-This can work in your favor when the economy features low interest rates, but a more competitive national economy may push interest rates higher, increasing the cost of your HELOC and changing your monthly payments as the line of credit matures.
+This can work in your favor when the economy features low interest rates, but economic conditions may push interest rates higher, increasing the cost of your HELOC and changing your monthly payments as time goes on.

 There may be some fees to take out a HELOC as well.
 While the fees you pay will depend on your lender, the most common fees include:

-- Minimum withdrawals: Some HELOCs required that a minimum amount is withdrawn, if you don’t meet that minimum, you may be hit with penalties or fees.
+• Minimum withdrawals: Some HELOCs require that a minimum amount is withdrawn, if you don’t meet that minimum, you may be hit with penalties or fees.

 Before you commit to a HELOC lender, be sure to understand the full breadth of fees and penalties associated with the account.